taikoxyz/docs/src/content/docs/guides/using-foundry.md

 ---
 Any smart contract deployable to the Ethereum network can be deployed easily on Taiko.
 This guide demonstrates deploying a Counter smart contract on Taiko using Foundry, highlighting the compatibility of Ethereum contracts with Taiko.

-For a visual walkthrough, refer to our video tutorial (coming soon).
+For a visual walkthrough, refer to our [video tutorial](https://drive.google.com/file/d/1ADSi_H-lV63Ji5qyXpg5_frDNXx6XVTD/view?usp=sharing).

 ## Set up the environment